kel151/Flixlog/README.md

 <img src="static/images/validators/cssval.png" alt="CSSLint"></p>

 <h2>Deployment</h2>
 <p>MyAnimeVault was developed on Gitpod, using git and Github to host.
-Howeever this section will be written from the perspective of VSCode because I started with that IDE and then moved to Gitpod halfway through.</p>
+Howeever this section will be written from the perspective of Visual Studio Code because I started with that IDE and then moved to Gitpod halfway through.</p>

 <h3>Cloning MyAnimeVault from Github:</h3>